aiplan4eu/unified-planning/unified_planning/test/pddl/viplan_hh/README.md

   defines the full possible-state set for the subset stress test.
 - `true_state`: the benchmark's ground-truth initial state, which is always included in the stress-test subsets.
+- `single_state_plan` / `conformant_plan`: known-good plans for the KS0
+  compilation of the case (sequences of grounded compiled-action names), for the compilation with the first representative state and with all representative states respectively.

+The known-good plans keep the tests planner-independent: instead of solving the (large) compiled problems with whatever planner is installed — which can be extremely slow — the tests replay the stored plans with the sequential simulator on both the compiled and the original problem.
+The plans were generated once by solving each compilation with a classical planner (fast-downward).
+If the KS0 translation or its naming scheme changes, the fixtures must be regenerated the same way: compile the case's problem with `Ks0Compiler`, solve the compiled problem with any classical planner supporting conditional effects, and store the resulting grounded action names.

 To add another ViPlan-HH problem under the same domain: